OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/simple-event/README.md

 If you’re creating an image, use a 16:9 aspect ratio.
 Save the image as a transparent PNG at 2x size to ensure good resolution across endpoints.

-* For YouTube, Vimeo, and DailyMotion Inline Media Cards, the “play” button will not need to be added.
 * Update the image URL to link to your desired image and specify the URL for the selection action.
-* <b>Note:</b> A radius feature for adding rounded corners to the image is coming soon.
-In the meantime, you can manually add a 6px radius to the corners.
+Adjust the image as needed for each responsive layout to display optimally.

 #### 3) Update Video Information

-Modify the details or statistics as desired.
+Modify the copy as desired.

-#### 4) Update Button Copy and Actions
+#### 4) Update Button Copy and inputs

-Customize button text and add or remove actions to suit your needs. <br>
+Customize button text and add or remove inputs to suit your needs. <br>
-For icons, use the color #818181 to ensure readability in light/dark modes.
-Icons should fit edge-to-edge in a 16x16 square.
-Save them as transparent PNGs at 2x size for good resolution across endpoints.
-Access Fluent icon asset links in the [Resources section](#resources--tools) on this page.

 <br>

-***For further design modifications** use the Microsoft Teams UI Kit in Figma to create, visualize, spec <a href="assets/videoCard_spec.png">(see current card spec)</a> , and verify the layouts before coding.<br />
+***For further design modifications** use the Microsoft Teams UI Kit in Figma to create, visualize, spec, and verify the layouts before coding.<br />

 <a href="https://www.figma.com/community/file/916836509871353159">
 <img src="../../assets/teams_ui_kit_button.png" width="172" alt="Get the Microsoft Teams UI Kit" />